Joonsey/joonsey.github.io/README.md

 ### 12th week {#twelvthweek}
 Made a nosql database and i am managing it with python code, also made a website template.
 So now i just have to integrate them...

+### 13th week {#13}
+Got a host for my website, working on the design og the website, finnished some tuning on the back-end